Change at the Washington State Library!

 The Washington State Library, under the Office of the Secretary of State Kim Wyman, is committed to advancing research in the area of Pacific Northwest government, history, and culture.
 Its staff facilitates public access and awareness of State Library collections which are a unique and lasting public legacy for the citizens and leaders of our state.
-With these ideals in mind, the following service highlights are in store for February 2017:
+With these ideals in mind, the following service highlights were instituted in February 2017:

 A State Information Hub in our building lobby featuring two 10-minute-use computer stations, easy hold pickups, and a State Library staff person who can help with quick questions and referrals.
-The Hub’s hours will be 10 AM to 4 PM.
+The Hub’s hours are 10 AM to 4 PM.

-The State Library 2nd Floor Reading Room will be open by appointment only to persons engaged in active collection usage and research.
-There will be no public computer terminals for unlimited use.
-Appointments to use the library for a quiet place to work or to use the public Wi-Fi will be available dependent on staff availability.
+The State Library 2nd Floor Reading Room is open by appointment only to persons engaged in active collection usage and research.
+There are no public computer terminals for unlimited use.
+Appointments to use the library for a quiet place to work or to use the public Wi-Fi are available dependent on staff availability.
 Click here to book your appointment now.

 The 2nd Floor Reading Room will be newly configured to include designated space for collaboration and research appointments.
-A small break room will allow researchers not using collection materials to eat and drink onsite without interrupting their research time.
+A small break room allows researchers not using collection materials to eat and drink onsite without interrupting their research time.

-Library subject specialists will be available by appointment for in-depth consultations on research topics including federal, state, and local government, PNW history, and genealogy.
+Library subject specialists are available by appointment for in-depth consultations on research topics including federal, state, and local government, PNW history, and genealogy.

 What’s Staying the Same

-The same professional staff and smiling faces will be available to serve you in person, over the phone, and online.
+The same professional staff and smiling faces are available to serve you in person, over the phone, and online.

-Reference assistance will continue to be available through Ask a Librarian by phone, email, or live chat from 8 AM to 5 PM.
-Library staff will continue to dedicate themselves to partnerships with state government and community stakeholders.
+Reference assistance is available through Ask a Librarian by phone, email, or live chat from 8 AM to 5 PM.
+Library staff continue to dedicate themselves to partnerships with state government and community stakeholders.

 Questions and Answers

-What are the biggest changes I’ll see at the Library in February?
+What are the biggest changes the Library put into effect in February?

-Our empty lobby will now be home to a quick information hub, with two 10-minute computer stations and a staff person to assist with library holds, circulation, and quick questions.
-Our reading room will no longer have public access computer terminals for general use, and will be open by appointment only.
-The hub’s hours will be 10 AM to 4 PM, Monday through Friday.
+Our empty lobby is now home to a quick information hub, with two 10-minute computer stations and a staff person to assist with library holds, circulation, and quick questions.
+Our reading room no longer has public access computer terminals for general use, and is open by appointment only.
+The hub’s hours are 10 AM to 4 PM, Monday through Friday.

 Why are you making these changes?